mgeeky/RedWarden/README.md

 ## Abstract

-This program acts as a HTTP/HTTPS reverse-proxy with several restrictions imposed upon inbound C2 HTTP requests selecting which packets to direct to the Teamserver and which to drop, similarly to the .htaccess file in Apache2's `mod_rewrite`.
+This program acts as a HTTP/HTTPS reverse-proxy with several restrictions imposed upon inbound C2 HTTP requests selecting which packets to direct to the Teamserver and which to drop, similarly to the .htaccess file restrictions mandated in Apache2's `mod_rewrite`.

-`RedWarden` was created to resolve the problem of effective IR/AV/EDRs/Sandboxes evasion on the C2 redirector's layer.
-It's intended to supersede classical Apache2 + mod_rewrite or alike setups used for redirectors.
+`RedWarden` was created to solve the problem of IR/AV/EDRs/Sandboxes evasion on the C2 redirector layer.
+It's intended to supersede classical Apache2 + mod_rewrite setups used for that purpose.

 **Features:**